dalgado-aws/BlogPosts/09_GoogleAppsScriptAndChatGPT.md

 ### Why Google Scripts to Experiment with ChatGPT?

+ChatGPT can be used to improve programmer efficiency in almost any programming language.
+There are few reasons why I decided to use ChatGPT with Google Apps Script:

 #### Any sprawling API is made accessible

 I have been using ChatGPT to generate shell/bash scripts snippets for a while now.